KPRC (AM): Programming

 iHeartMedia owns two news-talk radio stations in Houston.
 KPRC carries mostly nationally syndicated shows while KTRH has mostly local hosts.
 Two syndicated programs, Walton & Johnson and The Jesse Kelly Show, originate from KPRC.
 National programming on weekdays includes the Glenn Beck Radio Program, Armstrong & Getty, The Will Cain Show, The Mark Levin Show and Coast to Coast AM.
 On weekends, KPRC has mostly brokered time programs purchased by local businesses.
 Most hours begin with an update from Fox News Radio.

 KPRC also broadcasts local sports, specifically Houston Cougars football and Houston Cougars men's basketball games from the University of Houston.
 It also carries Texas Longhorns men's basketball from the University of Texas at Austin.

 Technical information

 The station's studios are located near the West Loop Freeway in Uptown Houston.

 KPRC transmits with 7,000 watts non-directional by day.
 At night, to avoid interference to other stations on 950 AM, it reduces power to 4,300 watts and it uses a directional antenna with a four-tower array.
 The transmitter site is located at 3000 Hansom Road in Houston.
-For listeners with an HD radio, KPRC can be heard on sister station 94.5 KTBZ-FM on the station's HD3 subchannel.
+For listeners with an HD radio, KPRC can be heard on sister station KTBZ-FM 94.5 on the station's HD3 subchannel.